Tape: Visas and Other Documents | Do

 is placed, but they generally are as follows:

 - Contracts are approximately 10 months in duration, usually September through mid-June.
 The school start date, and the orientation start date, vary from one year to the next, due to changing host country government mandates.
-However, in general, Hungarian teachers attend orientation the fourth week in August, and begin teaching September 1st.
+However, in general, Hungarian teachers attend orientation in Budapest beginning August 23rd with opening day school ceremony the first Monday in September.

 - Teachers accepting a 10 month contract will attend a 5-7 day orientation in Budapest prior to the beginning of the school year.
 Contracts are renewable by mutual consent between the host institution and the volunteer, and upon payment of a placement extension fee to CETP ($750 for teachers who have taught a full year and $1000 for those who have taught one semester).